RedHoes/github-actions-template/README.md

 ### Individual Actions (For Advanced Use Cases)

-These actions are still available for workflows that need more granular control (e.g., ArgoCD workflows):
+These actions are still available for workflows that need more granular control:

 #### Authentication & Setup